Cameo appearances: Margaret Heffernan (entrepreneur, CEO), Omid Kordestani (Twitter), Mark Pincus (Zynga)

 - REID HOFFMAN

-Eric Schmidt is Executive Chairman of Google’s parent company, Alphabet, Inc. From 2001 to 2011 he was CEO of Google.
+Eric Schmidt was Executive Chairman of Google’s parent company, Alphabet, Inc. From 2001 to 2011 he was CEO of Google.
 Previously, he was CEO of Novell and before that a long-time executive at Sun Microsystems.

 ERIC SCHMIDT: My first office at Google was an 8-by-12 office, just enough room for me and my desk and my little chair.
 And one day I walked in, and I find I have a roommate.
 I said “Hello.”
 He says, “Hello.”
 I said, “Hi, I’m Eric.”
 And he goes, “Hi, I’m Amit.”